jhartzell42/rust-c-book/src/intro.md

 safe subset without performance degradation than the average C++ programmer might guess, because it has a more sophisticated type system.

+For a system's programming language, I think memory safety is more important than object-oriented programming and better GUI frameworks (for now).
+GUI apps, a long time ago, used to be written locally in C or C++ to run directly on the user's computer.
+Nowadays, they are more likely to be deployed over the web and written in Javascript, and even those apps that do run directly on the user's computer tend to be written in other, less systems-oriented programming languages.

+And over time, I suspect we'll find out that OOP isn't as necessary to GUI frameworks as we had thought.
+My [favorite GUI framework](https://reflex-frp.org/) personally is in Haskell and doesn't use OOP at all.
+And once that happens, I think OOP will simply be another legacy feature, as Rust's `trait` mechanism is superior to OOP for non-GUI contexts.

+Memory safety, on the other hand, is key for systems programs.
+Servers, OS kernels, real-time systems, automobile controllers, cryptocurrency wallets -- the domains where systems programming tends to be used are also domains in which security vulnerabilities are absolutely unacceptable.
+The fact that C++ doesn't have a safe subset, and makes it so difficult to reason about undefined behavior compared to idiomatic Rust, is a serious problem.

 But even if Rust didn't have a specific memory safety advantage over C++, it would still have quite a few things going for it.
 It avoids header files and all the concomittant confusion.
 It gets rid of null pointers in most contexts, called "the billion dollar mistake" by the inventor of null pointers himself.
 It tidies up compile-time polymorphism and brings it in line with run-time polymorphism.
 It has actual destructive moves.
 In general, Rust takes advantage of the fact that it doesn't have to also be C and also be old versions of C++, and uses it to create a much cleaner experiences.

 And that is what this book is about.
 This book is about how Rust has the goals of C++, many great ideas from C++, without many of the